DanailZhekov/TU-Varna-OOPproject/README.md

 # TU-Varna-OOPproject
- Java project for renting cars, Oracle DB and JavaFX GUI.
+ Java project for renting cars, storing information on Oracle DB and UI made with JavaFX.